rahulyhg/Server-PHP-Scripts/README.md

-# Advanced Digital Displays - Client Web-App
+# Advanced Digital Displays - PHP Server Scripts

 This project was built for use in Advanced Digital Displays backend systems.
 Contact owner at: